Venezuela’s Guaido urges military defections amid protests | WTOP

 Earlier Saturday, a Venezuelan air force general defected from Maduro’s administration and called on his compatriots to participate in protests against the socialist leader’s rule.

 In a YouTube video, Yanez described Maduro as a dictator and referred to Guaido as his president.
-He didn’t say if he was still in Venezuela or had left the country.
+He didn’t say where he was.

-The officer confirmed in a phone call with The Associated Press, from a Colombian number, the veracity of his declaration and said he would not provide further statements until given authorization by “the commander-in-chief of the legal armed force, which is President Juan Guaido.”
+The officer confirmed in a phone call with The Associated Press, from a Colombian number, the veracity of his declaration.
+He said he would not speak further until given authorization by “the commander-in-chief of the legal armed force, which is President Juan Guaido.”

 Yanez said in his video that “90 percent of the military” is against Maduro, but it is unclear how many will actively support the opposition.